scaffold-eth/scaffold-eth/README.md

-# 🏗 scaffold-eth - 🎫 Buyer Merkle Mints NFT
+# 🏗 scaffold-eth - 🌲 Merkle Mint NFTs

 > Use a Merkle tree of possible artworks and then submit a proof it is valid to mint.